-Spicy, sweet, and sour this homemade Mango Pickle AKA Aam Ka Achar is a must-try Indian condiment.
-Made with tangy unripe green mangoes, spices, and oil this pickle elevates the simplest of the meals like dal-rice, curd rice, and khichdi and also has a special place in the elaborate thalis.
+Spicy, sweet, and sour, this homemade Mango Pickle AKA Aam Ka Achar is a must-try Indian condiment.
+Made with tangy unripe green mangoes, spices, and oil, this pickle elevates the simplest of meals like dal-rice, curd rice, and khichdi, and also has a special place in elaborate thalis.

 Want to Save This Recipe?